 SEOUL: Samsung, the Korean electronics giant, is set to launch its own smart eyewear later this year, as Google plans an upgrade to its Glass and other tech companies file patent applications for similar products.

-BusinessKorea reported that the company's smart glass offering would be rolled out at this autumn's IFA consumer electronics trade show
+BusinessKorea reported that the company's smart glass offering would be rolled out at this autumn's IFA consumer electronics trade show in Berlin.

 According to a Samsung associate, "We rolled out the smartwatch first, and have secured a considerable amount of smart glass-related technology and patents.
 Following the roll out of our smartwatch Galaxy Gear in September last year, we are slated to introduce our smart glass Gear Glass this September."